swcarpentry/shell-novice/_episodes/03-create.md

 > or another non-alphanumeric character you should put quotes around the name.
 {: .callout}

-However, there's nothing in it yet:
+Since we've just created the `thesis` directory, there's nothing in it yet:

 ~~~
 $ ls -F thesis